Who Qualifies as an International Applicant?

 International students who are in the United States on H-1 or H-4 visa types are not required to provide financial verification documents with their international application.

 How do I apply to more than one program of study?

 You will need to submit a separate application and fulfill any admissions requirements of the additional graduate program.
 You will not be required to submit an additional application fee for a second application for the same admissions term or be required to resubmit English verification documents, transcripts or financial documentation.

 Does SIUE have an intensive English language program?

 Yes, SIUE has partnered with ESLI (English as a Second Language International).
 ESLI is located on the SIUE campus and offers four levels of intensive English language instruction.
-Students needing English language prepartation should apply directly through ESLI for study with ESLI and conditional admission to SIUE.
-Contact ESLI Admission office at email@example.com for more information.
+Students needing English language preparation should apply directly through ESLI for study with ESLI and conditional admission to SIUE.
+Contact ESLI Admission office at firstname.lastname@example.org for more information.

 What should I do if I don't have a passport yet?

 If the applicant does not have a passport, a copy of the birth certificate (in English) will be accepted.

 How do I contact the Graduate Program Director for my chosen major?